CommonsBuild/tec-info/wg-digest/🌾-stewards-2.md

 _16-Oct-21 03:31 AM_:

 gm @ALOYSIOUS !
 New working groups form rather organically.
 There is no formal proposal needed and we have a checklist (thanks to @Vyvy-vi and @freshelle) that anyone can use to launch a new WG.
-It can use some refinement but it does contain the pieces of work to be done for a smoother integration of the new WG. [https://docs.google.com/document/d/19CgtAf9pVzUApcduzprwE_1M2lsaNG6wvSBUHEmEKJs/edit](https://docs.google.com/document/d/19CgtAf9pVzUApcduzprwE_1M2lsaNG6wvSBUHEmEKJs/edit) Nominations for new Stewards have come from within the Stewards WG.
-So a Steward would make a nomination and then the nomination would be confirmed by another Steward.
-The nomination can also be blocked.
-I'm dropping the Stewards WG manifesto here. [https://docs.google.com/document/d/1cqdURiW7Qv50J_Ha9FLr9IvdqnZGuhlsffL6O1ivHnA/edit#](https://docs.google.com/document/d/1cqdURiW7Qv50J_Ha9FLr9IvdqnZGuhlsffL6O1ivHnA/edit#)
+It can use some refinement but it does contain the pieces of work to be done for a smoother integration of the new WG. [https://docs.google.com/document/d/19CgtAf9pVzUApcduzprwE_1M2lsaNG6wvSBUHEmEKJs

 Checklist for Creating a New Working Groups (TEC)